EN JP

 The Survey on the Actual Situation of Foreign Workers

 With the increase in the employment of foreign workers, the Toyo Seikan Group further recognizes the importance of respecting their human rights as well as providing them with a comfortable working environment.
-As a part of these efforts, surveys were conducted at some business sites where foreign workers are working, in collaboration with designated third-party investigators (ASSC*) to have document reviews, on-site inspections of factory premises, and interviews with workers.
-Through the thorough examine of labor contracts, wages, working hours, and living conditions, we strived to identify the issues and corrective actions to be taken.
+As a part of these efforts, surveys were conducted at some business sites where foreign workers are employed, in collaboration with designated third-party investigators (ASSC*) to perform document reviews, on-site inspections of factory premises, and interviews with workers.
+Through thorough examine of labor contracts, wages, working hours, and living conditions, we endeavored to identify issues and corrective actions to be taken.

 • ASSC (The Global Alliance for Sustainable Supply Chain) is a non-governmental organization that provides support to companies in addressing expected social issues from a sustainability perspective.